1Picco/TV-Dynamic-Audio-Control-System/README.md

 It also works as an **IR remote translator**: any existing remote control can be used to control the project, while the project translates selected commands into Samsung IR commands for the TV.
 This makes it possible to use a remote from any manufacturer to control a Samsung TV, while also assigning additional remote buttons to functions of the project itself.

-The original hardware is built around an **Arduino Pro Mini 3.3 V / 8 MHz / ATmega328P**, a single protected 18650 Li-ion cell, an electret microphone with MCP6002 (or LM358 as a more common alternative)-based peak/noise detector, an IR receiver/transmitter, and a common-anode RGB LED.
+The original hardware is built around an Arduino Pro Mini (3.3V / 8MHz / ATmega328P), a single protected 18650 Li-ion cell, an electret microphone with an MCP6002 peak/noise detector (or LM358 as a common alternative), an IR receiver/transmitter, and a common-anode RGB LED.

 ---